 - Decide on a date/location: Ideally you’ll do this together with the bride, unless it is a big surprise for her.
-If you are struggling to decide, then you might want to look at the top 10 hen do locations outside of the UK for 2020, or think about the where has good weather.
+If you are struggling to decide, then you might want to look at the top 10 hen do locations in Europe, or think about the where has good weather.
 Another way of narrowing down the options is to see where you can get cheap flights to from your local airport.

 - Look for flights : Check out the flight options for your destination.
 The best way to have an overview of all the flights is to use a tool like Omio.
 But it’s good to go onto the airlines own sites too to double check the prices.

 NB: If your destination is in mainland Europe then definitely consider taking the train!
 An overland train journey through Europe with your pals is so much fun and you get to see things you wouldn’t otherwise see while reducing your carbon footprint.
 You can use Omio to search for trains too!